 Music rooms and meeting rooms in Cripps Court are all accessible by lift.

 The Benson Hall meeting rooms in the older part of College has an entrance with ramp access and is spacious inside.
 Some of the other meeting rooms and supervision rooms are upstairs and the ones in the central site do not have lifts access.

 The amphitheatre and garden in Cripps Court are all ramped and fully accessible.

 The Pepys Library, rarely used by students, is up a rather uneven wooden staircase with a handrail on the main site.

-Assistance dogs are welcome.
-No other dogs are allowed in College.
+Assistance or support animals are welcome.
+No other animals are allowed in College.